AshleyLeeB/Can-MC-Evaluate-LLMs/README.md

 cd src
 python get_activations.py
 ```
 Then, we can visualize the features through t-Distributed stochastic neighbor embedding for dimensionality reduction.
 The following figure shows us the visualization of t-SNE for each layer in the  stablelm-tuned-alpha-3b, the red samples are MCQs, and the samples in green are LFGQs.
+Based on the analysis of figure, we can see in certain specific layers of the hidden state, the embeddings can be clearly separated.

 <figure style="text-align: center;">
   <img src="figs/embeddings.jpg" alt="Embeddings Image">